The Best of Everything

 Sadie McKee.
 MGM, 1934.
 Directed by Clarence Brown, 88 minutes.
 Joan stars as Sadie-the-maid in her third film with husband-to-be Franchot Tone.
 Tone plays the rich son in the house she grew up working in and the friend of later Sadie Sugar Daddy Edward Arnold.
 Gene Raymond co-stars as the n'er-do-well Sadie runs off to the Big City with.
 (Trivia: A clip from this film is shown in Whatever Happened to Baby Jane? as Joan's character Blanche watches one of her old movies on TV.)
 Says Joan in CWJC: Everything about "Sadie McKee" was right--Gene Raymond, Franchot Tone, the script, Clarence Brown's direction, Adrian's costumes, the works.

 Salamunich, Yucca.
 Yugoslavian artist who sculpted the bust of Joan that appears in the '64 movie Strait-Jacket.
-The sculpture was originally presented to Joan on the set of A Woman's Face in 1941 and bears the dedication "To Christina."
+The sculpture was originally created and presented to Joan on the set of A Woman's Face in 1941 and bears the dedication "To Christina."
 (In Strait-Jacket, the plot had the insane, jealous daughter sculpting the bust.
 Ahem.)

 Salaries of Joan.
 (NOTE: Post MGM the record becomes spotty since other film and television companies have not always provided records of salary info.)
 To convert salaries from a year to today's money, click on this government "inflation calculator" link.